OwlfaceGames/promptly/README.md

 3. ⚙️ Adds `source ~/.promptly.zsh` to your `.zshrc`
 4. ✅ Ready to use immediately

-## Manual Installation

-Download the binary for your platform from [releases](https://github.com/owlfacegames/promptly/releases):

 ```bash
 # Make executable and move to PATH
 chmod +x promptly-*